 Know your team’s strengths

-The simulations makes visible not only the strengths of different people, but also how team members see and feel each other.
+Compelling simulation that makes visible how different team members view different kinds of tasks at work and each other in a constructive and positive manner.
+After the simulation your team is better at delegating tasks and communicates better about the different roles.
+The simulation makes visible not only the strengths of different people, but also how team members see and feel each other.
 Often teams discuss their views on their colleagues during the simulation and create a common understanding of effective division of work.

 The essence of this simulation consists of different factors affecting team work, including concentration, creativity, tolerance to conflict, and performing.
 The simulation frees the mind of the work roles and provides an opportunity for discussion on hidden strengths and different roles at work and at spare time.